Data Channels

 }The same way you can use the open and close methods on the remote peer instance and listen for events with the remote.on method to handle data channels with specific peers in the room.

-Please note that these operations continue to run while the peer connection is established.
-If the connection is closed, you will need to open the data channels again to exchange data with that peer, even if they are reconnected later.
+Please note that these operations continue to run as long as the peer connection is established.
+If the connection is closed, you will need to open the data channels again to exchange data with that peer, even if they reconnect later.